City Park, New Orleans

-City Park is a neighborhood of the city of New Orleans, USA.
+City Park is a neighborhood of the city of New Orleans, US.
 A subdistrict of the Lakeview District Area, its boundaries as defined by the City Planning Commission are: Allen Toussaint Boulevard to the north, Bayou St. John to the east, Orleans Avenue, North Carrollton Avenue and Toulouse Street to the south and City Park and Orleans Avenues to the west.
-The neighborhood is named after and dominated by City Park (New Orleans).
+The neighborhood is named after and dominated by City Park.